noflo/noflo.github.io/documentation/_posts/2017-01-01-components.md

 A NoFlo component is simply a [JavaScript module](https://www.sitepoint.com/understanding-module-exports-exports-node-js/) that provides a certain interface that allows NoFlo to run it.

+## Component loading

+By default, NoFlo discovers and loads components from the `components/` folder of your project, as well as the `components/` folders of any of your NPM dependencies.

+Components placed in this folder get named based on the filename, so `components/DoSomething.js` becomes available as component `DoSomething`.
+To prevent name clashes, you can also use the fully-qualified name `project-name/DoSomething`, where `project-name` comes from the name given in `package.json`.

+Read more about the project directory structure in [Publishing modules](/documentation/publishing/#module-structure).

 ## Component API

 So, how does a NoFlo component written in JavaScript look like?